Timing or Mer-Man Emerges from the Crystal Sea in Search of Henchman Status

 I t’s official.
 Humanity has gotten off to a bad start.
 Instead of following God’s advice, Adam and Eve took a sharp left and jumped the General Lee (insert Dixie horn here) over the Euphrates and out of the garden for good.
 I doubt it would surprise anyone if Genesis 4:1 simply read: “Now what?”
 You expect to read about abandonment, separation anxiety and the invention of Xanax, but when the dust settles Eve acknowledges a partnership with God still exists.
 With the birth of their firstborn, Cain, there’s an understanding that he still wants them to succeed, despite the recent turn of events.

 A less than honest story might compensate God’s commitment with a few generations of faithful service from Adam and Eve’s offspring, but that’s not what you find in Genesis 4.
 Instead, son #1 keeps God up at all hours with his troubling Henry Evans behavior.
 All that’s missing is an incriminating rubber duck.
 But like any good psychological thriller the story is all about the buildup.
 Cain, an expert farmer, offers God the leftovers from his labor—produce he can’t eat or sell.
 The text doesn’t say the offerings are a requirement, but rather self-initiated gestures of gratitude in acknowledgment of what God gave first.
 But Cain isn’t exactly saying, “I couldn’t have done it without you” when he shows up with a wheelbarrow full of bad fruit.
 Aunt Bethany’s cat food-infused Jell-O salad looks like the gift of the century in comparison.
 God rejects the half-hearted donations in favor of his younger brother, Abel, a shepherd who gives without reserve from the finest resources his flocks have to offer.
 This isn’t a case of God playing favorites, though.
 Abel may have earned his favor, but his attention remains squarely on Cain.
-God goes into Les Brown self-help mode in an effort to motivate him: “If you are doing what is good, shouldn’t you hold your head high?
-And if you don’t do what is good, [evil] is crouching at the door—it wants you, but you can rule over it” (v.
+God goes into Les Brown self-help mode in an effort to motivate him: “[I]f you do not do well, [evil] is crouching at the door … its desire is for you, but you must master it” (v.
 7).
 But instead of trying to fix the problem, Cain accosts his brother in a Thunderdome showdown—“two men enter, one man leaves”—that ends with him murdering Abel in cold blood.
-It’s a story you see on the six o’clock news practically every night.

 Then, like his parents before him, Cain is punished.
 But God doesn’t pull a Marsellus Wallace and break out the pliers and blowtorch.
 It’s not eye for eye or blood for blood.
 Cain, a tiller of the ground, is condemned to no longer have success as a farmer and sentenced to wander without property to call his own (vv.
 11, 12).
 As Delmar O’Donnell would say, “You ain’t no kind of man if you ain’t got land.”
 And sure enough, upon hearing the verdict Cain reacts like God has thrown the book at him (v.
 13).
 He deserves lethal injection, yet is spared with an alternate penalty that allows him to keep his life.
 God even goes so far as to give him a sign so that no one will kill him in retribution (v.
 15).
 There’s much debate over what this “sign” might’ve been.
 Some say it involved a letter or symbol being carved into his forehead, à la Lieutenant Aldo Raine’s masterpiece.
 Others speculate a dog was assigned to protect and guide him.
 There’s no telling what the truth is, but it’s safe to say it was an effective arrangement considering the long list of Cain’s descendants recorded in subsequent verses.